 - Work under the direction of your local Extension Master Gardener Chapter and Certified EMG Volunteers on approved local projects

-- The Member Support Coordinator in your region will coach and support your efforts, helping you to determine how to use your time most effectively
+- The programs Member Support Coordinator will coach and support your efforts, helping you to determine how to use your time most effectively

 - Have 2 years to complete your initial 40 volunteer hours.